znogbes/sebastian-gonzalez-portfolio/_portfolio/portfolio-1.md

 ### Correlation matrix

-Now that the `grade_dubgrade` variable reflects numeric, ordinal scale, we can understand better what it represents by making a correlation matrix with all the other numeric variables.
-The more instense the colour in the matrix, the stronger the correlation is to 1 or -1.
+Now that the `grade_subgrade` variable reflects a numeric, ordinal scale, we can understand better what it represents by making a correlation matrix with all the other numeric variables.
+The more instense the colour in the matrix, the stronger the correlation is to 1 (red) or -1 (blue).
 We can see that the subgrades correlate strongly with credit scores: the lower the credit score, the higher the subgrade.
-Additionally, it seems that high the subgrade values are midly correlated with higher interest rates.
+Additionally, it seems that high subgrade values are mildly correlated with higher interest rates.

 ```python